- Written by UnivAdmitHelp

-Penn has 12 schools which offers top-rated undergraduate and graduate programs in the world.
+Penn has 12 schools which offer top-rated undergraduate and graduate programs in the world.
 Penn’s highly ranked graduate programs include its Wharton School, School of Education, School of Engineering and Applied Sciences, Law School and School of Medicine.
-Penn’s other notable graduate programs are its Design School and School of Dental Medicine as well.
+Penn’s other notable graduate programs are its Design School and School of Dental Medicine.

 Why University of Pennsylvania?